kvprikhodko/kvprikhodko/README.md

 ### Hi!
 My name is Ksenia and I'm a Data Analyst :bar_chart:
-- I have experience in analyzing a client data base, end-to-end analytics, building a sales funnel, developing financial and marketing reporting tools and visualizing results.
+- I have experience in analyzing a client data base, end-to-end analytics, building a sales funnel, A/B testing, developing financial and marketing reporting tools and visualizing results.
 - Currently I’m developing skills in Data Science.

 ### Connect with me: